ONSdigital/design-system/.github/ISSUE_TEMPLATE/feature_request.md

 *** Before you fill in this proposal template ***

-- If you are suggesting a change to a component, pattern or style that is already in the ONS Design System, please comment on its GitHub discussion (https://github.com/ONSdigital/design-system/discussions).
+- If you are suggesting a change to a component, pattern or style that is already in the ONS Design System, please comment on its GitHub discussion instead (https://github.com/ONSdigital/design-system/discussions).
 You can get to the discussion using the direct link at the bottom of each page in the Design System.

-- If you are proposing something new, check the ONS Design System community backlog (https://github.com/ONSdigital/design-system/projects/1).
+- If you are proposing something new, check the ONS Design System community backlog first (https://github.com/ONSdigital/design-system/projects/1).
 There may already be a proposal for something similar.
 You can add examples of your own evidence to an existing proposal.

 -->

 ## What

 > Give a brief description of the new feature you want to propose for the Design System.
-This could be a component, pattern or style, or new documentation for an existing feature.
+This could be a component, pattern or foundation, or new documentation for an existing feature.

 ## Why